 I really enjoy doing these gift bags and hope you enjoy them too.

-Need some ELA materials for Christmas?
+Need some print and digital ELA materials for Christmas?
 This one is lots of fun, with topics your kids will love but academic at the same time!
-It hits key reading strategies, has poems and writing activities and also comes with a set of 32 task cards:
+It hits key reading strategies, has poems and writing activities and also comes with two sets of 32 task cards:

 I also love this Holidays Around the World for Older Kids.